bmorris3/shocksgo/docs/shocksgo/index.rst

 **********************
-arcesetc Documentation
+shocksgo Documentation
 **********************

-This is the documentation for arcesetc.
+This is the documentation for shocksgo.

 Reference/API
 =============

-.. automodapi:: arcesetc
+.. automodapi:: shocksgo